GePUP-ES: High-order Energy-stable Projection Methods for the Incompressible Navier-Stokes Equations with No-slip Conditions: The GePUP-ES formulation

 \section{The GePUP-ES formulation}

 The SAV approach, as introduced in \cite{shen18:SAV,shen19:SAV_Review}, has been proposed to develop time discretization schemes that are both efficient and stable for gradient flows.
-This approach was originally designed to create schemes that are linear, decoupled, unconditionally stable, and can achieve up to second-order accuracy.
-It has also been successfully extended to address the Navier-Stokes equations in \cite{li22:_new_sav_pressure_correction_inse,lin19:_numer_appx_inses_auxiliary_energy_variable, li20:_error_analysis_sav_mac}.
+This approach was originally designed to create schemes that are linear, decoupled, unconditionally stable, and up to second-order accurate.
+It is also successfully extended to address the Navier-Stokes equations in \cite{li22:_new_sav_pressure_correction_inse,lin19:_numer_appx_inses_auxiliary_energy_variable,li20:_error_analysis_sav_mac}.

 More recently, based on the generalized SAV approach \cite{huang22:_new_class_imex_bdfk_sav}, Huang et al. have devised high-order consistent splitting schemes for the Navier-Stokes equations, with periodic boundary conditions in \cite{huang21:_stability_error_analysis_higher_order_imex_ns_periodic_bc} and no-slip boundary conditions in \cite{wu22:_new_class_higher_order_decoupled_inses_rotating}.